If you want to speak Italian, you will have to be able to say, well… Italian in Italian.

 If you have a habit of watching the Italian national news, you’ll surely have heard gli italiani.
 This translates to the Italians, the Italian people.

 When Italian is used as a noun, you must add its corresponding definite or indefinite article before you can use it.

 L’italiano è una lingua difficile.

 Studio l’italiano da tre anni.

-I’ve been studying (the) Italian since three years.
+I’ve been studying (the) Italian for three years.

 Gli italiani vivono in Italia.

 Aiuta Lingookies con un 👍!